russbeye/claude-memory-bank/commands/context/update-memory-bank.md

 ## 8) Post-Implementation Maintenance
 ### Cadence
+- Run **bootstrap** on new repos or when memory bank is empty.
-- Run after merges or before PRs that introduce architectural change.
+- Run **delta** after merges or prior to PRs with architectural impact.
-- Combine with delta-oriented commands for token efficiency.

 ### Rotations
-- If many changes accumulated, follow with a quick `/stale-check` (report-only) and fix flagged items **in granular files**.
+- Pair with `/stale-check` (report-only) when large refactors land.
+- Consider `/cleanup-context` to snapshot history after major milestones.

+---

+## 9) Documentation Standards
+Provide skeletons as in §4.5 and prefer short, actionable text with links to code locations for detail.